jrbishop1/python/README.md

+# python
-# pythonUsed for Python scripts I write.
+Used for Python scripts I write.